Aurora25/Exploratory_Data_Analysis-Project2/ReadMe.md

+This ReadMe file contains the instruction page from the coursera course Exploratory Data Analysis for the second course project.
+I copied it from course webseit Nov.
+16th, 2015 to give background information about the course project for people who are interested to understand my R-files.

 ##Introduction

 Fine particulate matter (PM2.5) is an ambient air pollutant for which there is strong evidence that it is harmful to human health.
 In the United States, the Environmental Protection Agency (EPA) is tasked with setting national ambient air quality standards for fine PM and for tracking the emissions of this pollutant into the atmosphere.
 Approximatly every 3 years, the EPA releases its database on emissions of PM2.5.
 This database is known as the National Emissions Inventory (NEI).
 You can read more information about the NEI at the EPA National Emissions Inventory web site.